cesirx/assessment/README.md

 ## Project execution

 * For CLI playbook style execution:
-1. In Ansible Control Node clone repo: "git clone https://github.com/cesirx/assessment_repo.git"
+1. In the Ansible Control Node clone repo: "git clone https://github.com/cesirx/assessment_repo.git"
 2. For a full (re)deployment execute the command as follow: "ansible-playbook deployment.yml -i hosts.yml"
 3. Specific applications can be redeployed/updated using tags: "ansible-playbook deployment.yml -i hosts.yml --tags=balancer"

 * For Github Actions (CI-CD Pipeline) execution:
-The configured Github action is automatically launched on "git push"
+The configured Github Action is automatically launched on "git push" on any repository branch.

 ## Missing parts